-At public and private nonprofit 4-year colleges in 2011, most of the full-time undergraduates (88 and 86 percent, respectively) were under the age of 25; however, only about 29 percent of full-time students at private for-profit colleges were.
-About 56 percent of male students and 61 percent of female students who began their bachelor's degree in the fall of 2006, and did not transfer, had completed their degree by 2012.
-In that year, over 1 million associate's degrees, 1.8 million bachelor's degrees, and over 750,000 master's degrees were awarded.
+At public and private nonprofit 4-year colleges, most of the full-time undergraduates (88 and 86 percent, respectively) were under the age of 25 in the fall of 2013, compared with only 30 percent of full-time students at private for-profit colleges.
+About 56 percent of male students and 62 percent of female students who began their bachelor's degree in the fall of 2007, and did not transfer, had completed their degree within six years.
+In 2013, over 1 million associate's degrees, over 1.8 million bachelor's degrees, and over 750,000 master's degrees were awarded.

 As new data are released, the indicators will be updated on The Condition of Education website.
 In addition, NCES produces a wide range of reports and data to help inform policymakers and the American public about trends and conditions in U.S. education.